cristianoribeiro91/LBG-REST-API/README.md

 if we created our lemon above and received the 201 status code and status test created we could then read all of the proudcts and expect a status code of 200, status test of ok and a message body containing the lemon that we created.

-Alternatively we could 'blackbox' System test by using the front end to create a new product and reading the page to make sure tha tthe new product has been created.
+Alternatively we could 'blackbox' System test by using the front end to create a new product and reading the page to make sure tha the new product has been created.
-This will test from a User acceptance test side.
+This will test from a User acceptance test side but worried mainly on the functionality.

+## User Acceptance Testing

+An example of a user acceptance test would be:

+#Acceptance criteria
+*As a* user
+*when* I enter a product id into the update field *and* enter new information
+*I Want* to be able to see that the product has updated

+#BDD Scenario
+GIVEN that a user can access the front-end of the API WHEN they enter a valid id into the update field
+AND they enter a name
+AND they enter a description
+AND they enter a price
+AND they click the PUT button
+THEN the updated product is visible on the page

 --------